Michigan plans to charge ex-Gov. Snyder in Flint water probe

 Two people with knowledge of the planned prosecution told the AP on Tuesday that the attorney general’s office has informed defense lawyers about indictments in Flint and told them to expect initial court appearances soon.
 They spoke to the AP on condition of anonymity because they were not authorized to speak publicly.

-The AP could not determine the nature of the charges against Snyder, former health department director Nick Lyon and others who were in the Snyder administration.
+The AP could not determine the nature of the charges against Snyder, former health department director Nick Lyon and others who were in his administration, including Rich Baird, a friend who was the governor’s key troubleshooter while in office.

 Courtney Covington Watkins, a spokeswoman for the attorney general’s office, said only that investigators were “working diligently” and “will share more as soon as we’re in a position to do so.”

+Snyder’s attorney, Brian Lennon, released a blistering statement, saying a criminal prosecution would be “outrageous.”
+He said state prosecutors have refused to “share information about these charges with us.”

+“Rather than following the evidence to find the truth, the Office of Special Counsel appears to be targeting former Gov. Snyder in a political escapade,” Lennon said.

 Snyder, a Republican who has been out of office for two years, was governor when state-appointed managers in Flint switched the city’s water to the Flint River in 2014 as a cost-saving step while a pipeline was being built to Lake Huron.
 The water, however, was not treated to reduce corrosion — a disastrous decision affirmed by state regulators that caused lead to leach from old pipes and spoil the distribution system used by nearly 100,000 residents.

 The disaster made Flint a nationwide symbol of governmental mismanagement, with residents lining up for bottled water and parents fearing that their children had suffered permanent harm.
+Lead can damage the brain and nervous system and causing learning and behavior problems.
 The crisis was highlighted as an example of environmental injustice and racism.

 At the same time, bacteria in the water was blamed for an outbreak of Legionnaires’.
 Legionella bacteria can emerge through misting and cooling systems, triggering a severe form of pneumonia, especially in people with weakened immune systems.
 Authorities counted at least 90 cases in Genesee County, including 12 deaths.